stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 The takeaway is that I would implore young or struggling programmers to *invest in yourself*.

 Take the time to really understand your tools.
 Take the extra few hours to really learn your language.
-Or your test suite.
+Or your project's framework.
 Or your editor.

 **And don't feel guilty about "taking company time to learn".**